slowernews/wisdom-tldr/README.md

 > *'The definition of a man is and should be an evolving target.
 Never stop working on yourself.
 Always strive to be better.'*

-But remember to be humble, you are not perfect neither you'll ever be.
+<a id="on-humbleness"></a>But remember to be humble, you are not perfect neither you'll ever be.

 > *'A way to humble yourself is to put you in the position of being the weakest person in something during the day.'*